 E: extra assistance needed / educational impact

-After the other steps, it should be clear how much help is needed.
-Consider enlisting professionals, school counselors, or further treatment
+After cataloging the above, as a parent, you can determine much help is needed.
+Consider enlisting professionals, school counselors, or further treatment.

 It is also helpful to reflect on the Three C’s of Screentime, developed by Lisa Guernsey: Content, Context, and (Your) Child.
 Is your child playing video games after school to relax and blow off some steam?
 Are they playing games that support their education?
 Are they engaging with friends and peers online or solo?
 Are they hiding their screen usage or engaging in behaviors they think you’d disapprove of?
 There is no objective good or bad answer, it will depend on your child and your family dynamic.

 - Internet Addiction Test (x)

 - Net Addictions Quizzes for Internet Addiction (x)